Probabilistic Load Forecasting Based on Adaptive Online Learning

 We group the seven datasets by size of the region: large, medium, and small.
 Two datasets belong to large-size regions: load demand in Belgium from 2017-2019 made available by Elia group, and load demand in New England from 2003-2014 made available by ISO-NE organization.
 Three datasets belong to medium-size regions: Global Energy Forecasting Competition 2012 (GEFCom2012) dataset from 2004-2007 \cite{dataGEF2012}, Global Energy Forecasting Competition 2014 (GEFCom2014) dataset from 2005-2011 \cite{dataGEF2014}, and load demand in Dayton from 2004-2016 made available by PJM interconnection.
 Finally, two datasets belong to small-size regions that correspond with load demand for $400$ and $100$ buildings in New South Wales from 2013 and are made available by the Australian Government as part of the project Smart Grid Smart Cities.

-In the numerical results, training for offline learning algorithms is done using different number of samples depending on the datasets.
-Training sizes for offline learning algorithms are chosen taking into account the length of datasets: two years of data are used for training in New England and GEFCom2012 datasets; one year of data are used for training in Belgium, GEFCom2014, and Dayton datasets; and $3/4$ of a year of data are used for training in $400$ and $100$ buildings datasets.
+In the numerical results, training for offline learning algorithms is done using training sizes depending on the length of datasets.
+Two years of data are used for training in New England and GEFCom2012 datasets; one year of data are used for training in Belgium, GEFCom2014, and Dayton datasets; and $3/4$ of a year of data are used for training in $400$ and $100$ buildings datasets.